Huasteca: Huasteca guanajuatense

 It is located in the northeast of the state around the municipality of San Luis de la Paz.

 Climate

 The region is relative lowlands with a hot climate at the extreme north of the Mexico's tropical Gulf coast.
-Most of the region is hot and humid with annual temperatures generally varying between 22 and 26C.
-The three most common Koppen classifications that appear here are Am(f), Am and Am(w).
+Most of the region is hot and humid with annual temperatures generally varying between 22 and 26 °C. The three most common Koppen classifications that appear here are Am(f), Am and Am(w).
 Rainfall is generally abundant due to moisture from the Gulf of Mexico.
 Rainfall amounts vary between 800 and 1600mm per year, depending on altitude and location from the coast.
 However, the area is subject to drought three out of every ten years, causing problems for local agriculture.
 Localized hail and hurricanes are an annual occurrence.